 Fig 1.4 The Blu-ray DVD Player software is now being installed onto the computer's hard drive

 At any time throughout the installation process you can click on a CANCEL button in order to cancel (quit) the installation process.
 In some cases, generally speaking, even if you click on a CANCEL button the installation might have gone too far for it to be stopped, cancelled and/or reversed.
 So think very carefully before deciding to install any software on your computer.

-Fig 1.5 - The installation of Leawo's Blu-ray DVD Player software has finished - Click on the FINISH button to continue.
+Fig 1.5 The installation of Leawo's Blu-ray DVD Player software has finished - Click on FINISH to continue.